 CRNA assistant program administrator (CRNA assistant program director) - A CRNA with an appropriate graduate degree who by position, responsibility, and authority actively assists the CRNA program administrator in the organization and administration of the entire program of nurse anesthesia.
 The graduate degree must be from an institution of higher education accredited by a nationally recognized accrediting agency.
-The assistant program administrator if required.
+The assistant program administrator must be qualified to assume the responsibilities of the program administrator if required.